wimrijnders/V3DLib/Doc/ArchitectureAndDesign.md

 This adjustment has been integrated in the pointer usage, because it is so frequently recurring that I consider it to be the standard way of dealing with pointers.

+Automatic uniform pointer initialization places restrictions on pointer usage:

+- All accessed memory blocks should have a number of elements which is a multiple of 16.
+- If multiple QPU's are used for a calculation, the number of elements should be (num QPU's) * 16.

+Not adhering to this will lead to reads and writes outside the memory blocks.
+This is not necessarily fatal, but you can expect wild and unexpected results.

 **Unfortunately:**

 It turns out that this default case is useful for only the basic usage.
 For more sophisticated use of pointers, this becomes a hindrance.